PippoMega/Game-Snake-Like/README.md

-# Snake Like Game- Web Application
+# Snake Like Game - Web Application

 A simple Snake game built with HTML, CSS, and JavaScript, featuring additional mechanics for an enhanced gameplay experience.